MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-multi-site-organizations.md

 ## <a name="promote-an-efficient-intercompany-supply-chain"></a>Promote an Efficient Intercompany Supply Chain

 Sites often need access to the supply chain, and the ability to manage certain aspects of it.
-For example, sites might use the same supplier, but manage their assets and physical locations separately.
+For example, sites might use the same vendor, but manage their assets and physical locations separately.

 | **Business requirement** | **How Business Central supports it** | **Learn more** |
 |-------------------------|-------------------------|-------------------------|